1871fotc/fotc/docs/walks/index.md

 # Self-Guided Walks

 The Friends of Toowong Cemetery have researched and published a large collection of themed self-guided walks.
 Choose a walk from the list below.

 ???+ example "Self-guided walk improvements"

+    We're progressively improving the self-guided walk format by converting them to a mobile-friendly format,  adding maps, walking instructions, and photos.
+Mobile-friendly walks are shown in bold.

-    Some walks are are A4 pdf files, designed to be printed and folded in half to make an A5 brochure.
+    Some walks are A4 pdf files, designed to be printed and folded in half to make an A5 brochure.

-    We're progressively the self-guided walk format by:

-    - converting them to a mobile-friendly format
-    - adding maps, walking instructions, and photos

 <!--